Are the Four Horsemen of Revelation Riding Today?

 History shows that before the collapse of the Roman Empire, a new religious power rose to prominence from within the empire: the Roman Catholic Church.
 Out of this religious body came many protesting daughter denominations.
 To learn more, read “The End-Time Ride of the White Horse of Revelation.”

-The current pope has been active presenting himself as a humble servant of the poor, but he represents a church that teaches and practices many things in direct contradiction to the Bible.
+The current pope has been actively presenting himself as a humble servant of the poor, but he represents a church that teaches and practices many things in direct contradiction to the Bible.
 In addition to the historical false doctrines taught by the Catholic Church, the current pope has made other statements that contradict the Scriptures in other ways:

 - In December 2021 Pope Francis said “sins of the flesh” aren’t that “serious.”